 Using the right techniques and procedures can make cleaning sterile compounding areas a matter of routine.

 Since the June 1, 2008 revision of USP general chapter 797, pharmaceutical compounding personnel have been held responsible for the cleanliness of their sterile compounding areas, including biosafety cabinets (BSCs), compounding aseptic isolators (CAIs), compounding aseptic containment isolators (CACIs), and laminar airflow workbenches (LAFWs), as well as their buffer areas, ante-areas, and segregated compounding areas.
-Cleaning and disinfecting these controlled environments is required to minimize the risk of environmental contact as a source of microbial contamination of compounded sterile preparations (CSPs).1
+Disinfecting & Cleaning Compounding Aseptic Isolators and other controlled environments is required to minimize the risk of environmental contact as a source of microbial contamination of compounded sterile preparations (CSPs).1

 WHAT HAS TO BE CLEANED AND WITH WHAT FREQUENCY?